-Brendan Stewart, OALA, CSLA, CAHP is a landscape architect and heritage planner who’s research and creative scholarship focuses on cultural landscapes and the adaptive re-use of public and community spaces through participatory design processes.
-Prior to joining SEDRD, he led the landscape practice at ERA Architects in Toronto, a renowned interdisciplinary firm focussed on heritage conservation, design, and planning, and he continues to collaborate with the firm.
+Brendan Stewart, OALA, CSLA, CAHP is a landscape architect and heritage planner whose research and creative scholarship focuses on cultural landscapes and the adaptive re-use of public and community spaces through participatory design processes.
+Prior to joining SEDRD, he led the landscape practice at ERA Architects in Toronto, an interdisciplinary firm focussed on heritage conservation, design, and planning, and he continues to collaborate with the firm.

 Brendan is an OAC alumni, having received his Bachelor of Landscape Architecture from Guelph (2004).
 He also attended Edinburgh College of Art (2003), and received a Masters of Landscape Architecture from the University of California, Berkeley (2009).

 Throughout his career, Brendan has been actively engaged in the academic, professional, and community spheres.
 He is a regular invited critic in the architecture, landscape architecture and planning programs at the University of Toronto, University of Waterloo and Ryerson University, and was an editorial board member of Ground Magazine, the journal of the Ontario Association of Landscape Architects.

 In 2015, Brendan was involved in organizing and participating in the ‘Leading with Landscape’ conference in Toronto, hosted by the Washington DC based Cultural Landscape Foundation, which was attended by over 400 landscape practitioners and scholars from around the world, and he assisted in the creation of an associated guidebook to Toronto’s designed landscapes.
 He is a director of the Friends of Allan Gardens and the Alliance for Historic Landscape Preservation (AHLP), and served for four years as the University of Guelph's appointed educator to the Ontario Association of Landscape Architects governing council.